-and describes some important classes of additive axiologies.
-In sections 4-5, we survey several important classes of non-additive axiologies and show that they become additive in the large-background-population limit.
-In section 6, we consider the size and other characteristics of real-world background populations and, in particular, argue that they are at least substantially larger than the present human population.
+The paper proceeds as follows: section 2 introduces some formal concepts and notation, while section formally defines additive separability and describes some important classes of additive axiologies.
+In sections 4+5] we survey several important classes of non-additive axiologies and show that they become additive in the large-background-population limit.
+In section 6, we argue that real-world background populations are large, and also briefly consider what their welfare distributions might look like.
 In sections 7-8, we answer two objections: that we should simply ignore background populations for decision-making purposes, and that we should apply 'axiological weights' to non-human welfare subjects that reduce their contribution to the size of the background population.
-Section 9 considers how real-world background populations affect the importance of avoiding existential catastrophe according to average utilitarianism and variable-value views.
+Section 9 illustrates the implications of the preceding arguments by examining how realistic background populations affect the importance of avoiding existential catastrophe according to average utilitarianism.
 Section 10 briefly describes three more potential implications of our results: they make it harder to avoid (a generalization of) the Repugnant Conclusion, help us to extend non-additive axiologies to infinite-population contexts, and suggest that agents who accept non-additive axiologies may be vulnerable to a novel form of manipulation.
-Section 11 is the conclusion.
+Section [11] is the conclusion.